Last updated: 19 Dec 2024 Update History

-As part of a diverse range of initiatives designed to move the country from developing to developed status by 2025, Malaysia has enabled and encouraged open competition in its telecommunications market.
+As part of a diverse range of economic development initiatives, Malaysia has enabled and encouraged open competition in its telecommunications market.
 The result is very high penetration levels in both the mobile and mobile broadband segments, and near-universal coverage of LTE networks.
+Growth in the 5G sector has been very rapid since services were launched in 2022, and by September 2024 5G accounted for 38% of all mobile broadband subscriptions.
+While the higher data traffic has impacted on average mobile broadband speeds, they remain triple the minimum rate originally aimed at for the service.

 The incumbent telco Telekom Malaysia retains an almost monopolistic hold on the fixed-line market, as well as a significant lead in fixed broadband.
-However, there is growing market competition as more fibre cable networks are being deployed around the country on top of Telekom Malaysia’s national backbone.
+The company has discontinued connectivity via its legacy copper network in preference for fibre.
+There is effective market competition as more fibre networks are being deployed around the country to complement Telekom Malaysia’s national backbone.
 Operators such as Maxis have seen a rapid growth in the number of fibre subscribers, in part due to the migration of its existing fixed wireless broadband subscribers to the faster fibre network.

 Consumers are the main beneficiaries of the highly competitive market.
-They enjoy widespread access to high-speed mobile services as well as attractive offers on bundles to keep data use up but prices low.
+They enjoy widespread access to high-speed mobile services as well as attractive offers on bundles to encourage greater data use while competition keeps end-user prices low.
 The downside is that Malaysia’s MNOs and MVNOs have struggled to increase revenue in line with growth in the number of subscribers and with greater demand for broadband data.
-While the operators have been successful in moving a significant proportion of customers from prepaid to higher-value postpaid accounts, ARPU remains under pressure because of competitive pricing.
+While the operators have successfully migrated a significant proportion of customers from prepaid to higher-value postpaid accounts, ARPU remains under pressure because of competitive pricing.
 The overcrowded mobile market saw some consolidation in 2022 when Digi and Celcom merged, creating CelcomDigi.
-The new entity has more than 20.3 million subscribers and will be better placed to provide cheaper services to customers through improved economies of scale.
+The new entity is better placed to provide cheaper services to customers through improved economies of scale.

 Related Reports